telehash/telehash.github.io/packet.md

 ## Max Size

+In most cases a switch will handle any data fragmentation/composition so that an application doesn't need to be aware of the actual packet/payload sizes in use.

-Packet size is determined by the MTU of the network path between any two instances, and in general any sent over the Internet using UDP can safely be up to 1472 bytes max size (1500 ethernet MTU minus UDP overhead).
+Packet size is always determined by the MTU of the network path between any two instances, and in general any sent over the Internet using UDP can safely be up to 1472 bytes max size (1500 ethernet MTU minus UDP overhead).

 There are plans to add MTU size detection capabilities, but they are not standardized yet.
-In most cases a switch will handle any data fragmentation/composition so that an application doesn't need to be aware of the actual packet/payload sizes in use.